akohan91/libak-salesforce-dynamic-soql/DynamicSOQL.md

 .stringify(); // SELECT Id,(SELECT Id FROM Contacts) FROM Account
 ```

 ## DynamicSOQLFunction
 <a name="DynamicSOQLFunction">

 ### Constructors
 <a name="DynamicSOQLFunction_Constructors">

-The following are constructors for DynamicSOQL.
+The following are constructors for DynamicSOQLFunction.
 - `DynamicSOQLFunction(String functionName)`
 ```java
 DynamicSOQLFunction function = new DynamicSOQLFunction('COUNT');